 He’s tried many digital GTD tools, but they often led him to type long lists (or short lists with long to-do’s), and he would be tempted to jump to other online distractions.
-He’s found that things with and paper have much more impact.
+He’s found that things with writing and paper have much more impact.

 Vinay Melwani, product manager at HouseCanary, agrees with Jay’s approach above.
-He feels that there’s something about actually a task down on paper that enables the writer to focus on it over other online distractions.
+He feels that there’s something about actually writing a task down on paper that enables the writer to focus on it over other online distractions.

 For Vinay, the problem with digital notes is that they compete with many other digital calls to action: browser tabs, emails, chats, etc.

 Gavin Potts, digital product manager at MeUndies, also recommends using the Pomodoro technique for task management.
-With Pomodoro, he focuses on one task for 25 minutes, then takes a 5 minute break.
+With Pomodoro, he focuses on one task for 25 minutes, then takes a 5-minute break.
 During the 25 minutes, he doesn’t do any other browsing, he turns off notifications, and he doesn’t check email (unless that’s his focus for that 25-minute block.).

-Every product manager struggles with an overwhelming of tasks, each with their own importance and urgency.
+Every product manager struggles with an overwhelming of tasks, each with its own importance and urgency.
 After all, that’s part of the entire definition of the product manager role - to fill in the white space between the customer, the engineers, and the business.